-We are on the move, from 7th October 2014 you will find us at St. Andrews Church Hall, Moorfields Avenue, Noctorum CH43 9YS
+From Tuesday 2nd.
+October 2018 you will find us at St. Andrews Church Hall, Moorfields Avenue, Noctorum CH43 9YS

-We meet at 2pm every Tuesday from October until mid-April
+We meet at 2pm every Tuesday from October until end of March

 Everybody is welcome.
 For further info Email firstname.lastname@example.org

 The origin of carpet bowling is unknown but it is believed to have originated from a form of parlour game which used ceramic bowls known in Scotland as ‘Piggies’.
 This was extremely popular between 1860 and 1880 as almost every home had a set of ‘Piggies’.
 As carpets were rare they used blankets, canvas or even paper; it is recorded where one club played on sawdust spread on a hard floor.
 This developed to where groups of young men began to organise events with rules throughout

 By 1895 the Scottish Carpet Bowling Association had been formed with 12 districts within

 It was a popular pastime and was encouraged by the churches to “prevent young men from partaking in alcohol and mischief” and local schoolrooms were often permitted to be used as bowling halls.

 In the early days there were no boards, just carpet laid on the floor.
 Boards were introduced following the formation of the association as the condition of many of the floors disadvantaged visiting teams.

 Ceramic bowls were used prior to 1895 when the association decided on Lignum or a plastic substance called ‘Lawrite composition’ and the size was set at no more than 12 inches circumference.
 The problem of ceramic bowls hitting the ‘wicket’ or hoop and shattering could now be avoided.